 The hospice began its life at the former vicarage of St Giles Church in Whittington in 1983, when the then vicar the Reverend Canon Paul Brothwell became concerned at the level of care given to terminally-ill patients in local hospitals.

-Today, St Giles is a centre of excellence and one of the best-known and most respected charities in the region, with over 400 staff, over 1,000 volunteers, 30 charity shops, the most successful hospice lottery in the UK, and over £8 million spent on providing care every year.
+Today, St Giles is a centre of excellence and one of the best-known and most respected charities in the region, with over 400 staff, over 1,500 volunteers, 32 charity shops, one of the most successful hospice lotteries in the UK, and over £8 million spent on providing care every year.